hemda74/udacity-weather-journal-app/README.md

 # Weather-Journal App Project

 ## Overview
-this project shows current temprature in the enterd zipcode city and .... get current temprature from open weather site
+this project shows current temprature in the enterd zipcode city and .... get current temprature from <a href="https://openweathermap.org/" target="_blang">Open Weather Map</a>
 This project requires to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions